evan1026/Logger/README.md

     Settings settings = Logger::Settings(<INFO COLOR STRING>, <WARNING COLOR STRING>, <ERROR COLOR STRING>);
     Logger logger = Logger(settings);

+If you don't want any colors at all, just use `Logger::Settings("","","")`.

 For ease, I've put the Linux colors into a namespace called `LogType`.
 In it, you'll find `Black`, `Red`, `Green`, `Yellow`, `Blue`, `Magenta`, `Cyan`, and `White`.